 “Will it be you handling the day-to-day?”
 Sloane asked.

 He said they are working to find a General Manager.

-“It’s hard to folks to talk in a serous way until you’re further down the hiring path,” JP said.
+“It’s hard for folks to talk in a serious way until you’re further down the hiring path,” Pollard said.

 “I don’t think any street in Jersey City should be filled with an abundant amount of dispensaries,” Bunney said regarding their location.